hltj/kotlin-web-site-cn/docs/topics/object-declarations.md

-[//]: # (title: Object expressions and declarations)
+[//]: # (title: Object Expressions, Object Declarations and Companion Objects)

+# Object Expressions and Declarations

-Sometimes you need to create an object of a slight modification of some class, without explicitly declaring a new subclass for it.
+Sometimes we need to create an object of a slight modification of some class, without explicitly declaring a new subclass for it.
 Kotlin handles this case with *object expressions* and *object declarations*.

 ## Object expressions

-To create an object of an anonymous class that inherits from some type (or types), write:
+To create an object of an anonymous class that inherits from some type (or types), we write:

 ```kotlin
 window.addMouseListener(object : MouseAdapter() {